-As parents, it’s our job to keep our kids safe in a digital world.
-Read on to find out how you can do just that!
+As parents, it’s our job to keep our kids safe in our increasingly digital world.
+So here are some tips to help you do just that!

 If you’re looking for some great kid-safe search engines in an increasingly confusing online world, try these suggestions: